ZeAntwan/narrator-playdate/README.md

 - [ ] Divert target as variable type
 - [ ] Assigning string evaluations to variables
 - [ ] Multiple parallel flows
+- [ ] Line by line evaluation
+  - You can output a paragraph line by line, but all of the function it contains will have already been processed

 ### Known limitations